-A. The accuracy of the optics

-B. The steadiness of the atmosphere
+- A. The accuracy of the optics - B. The steadiness of the atmosphere

-Under perfect conditions the SVX102T is capable of magnifying objects 30 - 500 times.
+Under perfect conditions this telescope is capable of magnifying bright objects 20 - 250 times.
 Unfortunately, the air is often unsteady due to air turbulence.
 This causes the stars to twinkle and limits the ability of any telescope to show fine details.
-Adding more power only increases the size of the burry image.
+Boosting the power darkens the view and only increases the size of the burry image.
 This is referred to as "empty magnification" since it is too high of a power for the conditions and actually shows you less.
-Under turbulent conditions, it is best to use a lower magnification eyepiece.
+Under turbulent conditions, it is best to use an eyepiece that provides a lower power.

-If you purchased the entire set of Optimus eyepieces you may notice that on a given night the planetary views through the 3.6 mm eyepiece may be soft.
-This indicates that the seeing conditions are not optimal, so it is wise to switch to the 4.7 mm eyepiece.
-The image will be smaller but sharper.
+If you purchase the entire set of Optimus eyepieces you will notice on turbulent nights the view through the 3.6 mm eyepiece may be soft.
+This indicates that the seeing conditions are not optimal.
+Under these conditions, you should switch to the 4.7 mm eyepiece and view the planets, craters on the moon and double stars at a slightly lower but clearer magnification.

 Stellarvue optics are extremely accurate.
-If details are soft when you observe through it, you either did not let the optics cool down enough or you are observing under less than favorable conditions.
+If details are soft when you observe through it, you are observing under less favorable conditions.
 Be patient.
 On a steady night you will see magnificent detail.